egonelbre/egonelbre.com/content/article/2016-09-23 debugging-and-improving-life.md

 [Self esteem](https://www.youtube.com/watch?v=wC9S_fFMnaU), and its cousins self-doubt, [impostor syndrome](https://www.youtube.com/watch?v=eqhUHyVpAwE), can be very destructive in person’s life.
 It is the thing that can be the root of many bad habits.

-*One of the major causes of stress in my life was lack of self-esteem… to the extent that I built up my own worth in terms of how people close to me saw me.
+*One of the major causes of stress in my life was lack of self-esteem ... to the extent that I built up my own worth in terms of how people close to me saw me.
 This of course is not a good approach, since we cannot control other peoples actions.
 When those people act against us, intentionally or unintentionally, the self-worth can easily crumble.*

 Fixing self-esteem/self-doubt is about coming to terms with your own self.
 By comparing ourselves to an unachievable moving standard, we are never able to catch it.
 As such, it often helps to focus on the every-day process and progress rather than the current result compared to the end-goal.

 Freeing yourself from the “Impostor Syndrome” is about realizing that every other person in the world shares similar feelings.
 They have their own self-doubts, needs, wishes, hopes and goals.
-Unfortunately, we don’t see other person’s inner feelings and how they affect that person…
+Unfortunately, we don’t see other person’s inner feelings and how they affect that person ...

 *I like to imagine every person being pulled by big invisible hands in several directions, since it is the way our feelings works.*

 It helps to think that everyone who was great at something was, at some point in life, terrible at it.
 Even now they might be terrible at some things.
 Or might have ideas how to improve themselves at that thing...

 *At some point I was so ashamed and afraid of being found out as a bad-piano-player, while I was improvising [music such as this](https://soundcloud.com/egon-elbre/moonlight-sea).
 I’ve also had similar feelings about my drawings.
 Eventually, when I accepted and fully embraced that I have always ways to improve, I stopped constantly comparing myself to the greats.
-Once I stopped comparing myself to unachievable ideals, I started seeing how my music affected people… I realized I don’t have to be perfect; sometimes the imperfections can even give more character to the music.
+Once I stopped comparing myself to unachievable ideals, I started seeing how my music affected people ...
+I realized I don’t have to be perfect; sometimes the imperfections can even give more character to the music.
 I still can hear my mistakes and know how I can improve, but they are not bringing me down.*

 In a sense, stop trying to evaluate your worth against other people’s accomplishments or your own ideals.
 You are here and now, and you are always making the best decisions you can at this very moment, with your current knowledge.